Aliases for CSK Gene

 GeneCards Summary for CSK Gene

 CSK (C-Src Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with CSK include colorectal cancer and breast cancer.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with CSK include Breast Cancer and Colorectal Cancer.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Integrin alphaIIb beta3 signaling.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is BTK.
+An important paralog of this gene is MATK.

 UniProtKB/Swiss-Prot for CSK Gene